conti748/cryceleb2023/README.md

 embedding using a triplet loss approach.
 The primary objective is to minimize the embedding distance between samples from the same babies while simultaneously maximizing the distance for pairs of different infants.
-By adopting a training loop based on online hard batch mining, we dynamically generate pairs of samples to ensure effective discrimination between similar and dissimilar instances.
+By adopting a training loop based on online hard batch mining, the solution dynamically generates pairs of samples to ensure effective discrimination between similar and dissimilar instances.
 This approach facilitates learning a more discriminative embedding space, which can enhance the accuracy of the subsequent verification task.

 2) Unified Dataset Split Technique:

-Unlike the baseline approach, which distinguishes between the 'B' and 'D' periods of audio track capture, our solution considers the entire dataset for the verification task.
-We found that attempts to divide the dataset into training and validation sets using different split techniques did not yield successful results.
-Therefore, we adopted a unified approach to leverage the complete dataset for training the embedding.
+Unlike the baseline approach, which distinguishes between the 'B' and 'D' periods of audio track capture, the solution considers the entire dataset for the verification task.
+From experiments, attempts to divide the dataset into training and validation sets using different split techniques did not yield successful results.
+Therefore, a unified approach is used to leverage the complete dataset for training the embedding.
-By not separating the audio tracks based on periods, our solution maximizes the available data for training, potentially compensating for the limited number of samples in the challenge dataset.
+By not separating the audio tracks based on periods, the solution maximizes the available data for training, potentially compensating for the limited number of samples in the challenge dataset.